joaojmendes/tenant-wide-mega-menu/README.md

 - Microsoft Entra Global Administrators;
 - Microsoft Entra SharePoint Administrators; or
-- members of the Entra groups configured in `configurationEditorsGroupIds` in the extenstion Properties via Teant Wide Extentions list.
+- members of the Entra groups configured in `configurationEditorsGroupIds` in the extension Properties via Tenant-Wide Extensions list.

 ## Testing and feedback